timobertram/Predicting-Human-Card-Selection-in-Magic-The-Gathering-with-Contextual-Preference-Ranking/README.md

 3) Run preprocess.py with the path to the train.csv and test.csv file, e.g. "python preprocess.py Data/train.csv Data/test.csv"
 4) Run training.py.
 If you did not change the default values, then no additional parameters are needed.

-This will run the whole training for one epoch and regularly output current process, while saving the network.
+This will run the whole training for one epoch and regularly output the current progress, while saving the network.

 # Notes
 Currently this code is only used for the previously mentioned dataset.
 If you want to make this work for a different dataset, here are some guidelines: